How to become a Cybersecurity Professional in 2021

 How has cybersecurity changed in the past few years?

 Many of the changes seen in cybersecurity involve new and emerging threats coming on the scene.
 Ransomware has certainly been major news over the past two or three years, increasing in both scale and sophistication.
 It is only going to become worse.
-Cyberattacks and the tools used to perpetrate them were traditionally associated with sophisticated hacker groups with the skills and prowess to pull off an attack.
+Cyberattacks and the tools used to perpetuate them were traditionally associated with sophisticated hacker groups with the skills and prowess to pull off an attack.
 However, new Ransomware-as-a-Service (RaaS) services can be purchased by anyone on the dark web for a small monthly fee.

 Now relatively inexperienced “script kiddies” can have access to very sophisticated tools that can devastate entire organizations with a destructive ransomware attack.
-Also, ransomware groups are forming what is now called “ransomware cartels.”
+Also, ransomware groups are forming what are now called “ransomware cartels.”
 These equate to organized crime groups working together to pull off major ransomware attacks around the world.

 Cybersecurity professionals not only have to protect against the more traditional “lone wolf” hacker of days gone by, but these much more prevalent sophisticated cybercrime groups.
-Hackers are also going after the cybersecurity companies themselves, such as the recent FireEye breach where hackers compromised “red team” source code.
+Hackers are also going after the cybersecurity companies themselves, such as the recent FireEye breach where hackers compromised the “red team” source code.